Kerleyt00/L2TP-Meraki-VPN-Windows/README.md

 # L2TP-Meraki-VPN-Windows
 Meraki VPN parameters for the remote windows users that use the L2TP/IPsec VPN supported on the MX security appliances.
 The following scripts allow Windows PC users to connect when the MX security appliance is behind a NAT device.
+Windows users may see a VPN Error Code 809 when the VPN server is behind a NAT device.

 This also works for MikroTik routers that are also behind a NAT device.